-Director of Membership and Ethics Education, joined the Center in 2019 after serving as the Department Chair and Bioethicist for MultiCare Health System in Seattle/Tacoma, Washington.
-In addition to directing the clinical ethics consultation service and conducting hundreds of ethics consultations, he served on or chaired multiple hospital ethics committees and IRBs, and he taught at the University of Puget Sound in the Religious Studies and Bioethics Department.
-Dr. Pferdehirt received his undergraduate degree from the University of Pittsburgh, master's from Creighton University and doctorate from Loyola University in Chicago.
+Director of Membership and Ethics Education, joined the Center in 2019 after serving as Department Chair and Bioethicist for MultiCare Health System in Seattle/Tacoma, Washington, where he directed the clinical ethics consultation service and chaired hospital ethics committees and IRBs.
+At the Center, Ryan leads education efforts and competency building of affiliate organizations, serves on multiple clinical ethics committees, provides inpatient clinical ethics consultations, and teaches bioethics at Kansas City University.
+Dr. Pferdehirt holds a Doctorate in Bioethics from Loyola University in Chicago.

-Polo Camacho, PhD, Program Manager and Health Ethics Education Promoter, manages Transportable Physician Orders for Patient Preferences (TPOPP), the Ethical AI Project and Ethics Committee Consortium and works with healthcare organizations to promote the Center's health ethics education services.
-He holds a PhD in Philosophy from the University of Kansas.
+Polo Camacho, PhD, Program Manager and Health Ethics Education Promoter, joined the Center in 2021.
+Dr. Camacho manages Transportable Physician Orders for Patient Preferences (TPOPP), the EthicalAl Project and the Ethics Committee Consortium.
+He also works with healthcare organizations to promote the Center's health ethics education services.
+He holds a PhD in the Philosophy of Biology and Bioethics from the University of Kansas.